 - Southwestern Corn

-You always want to cook it on low, that way it will give it a chance for the meat to break down and cook nice and slow.
+You always want to cook your carnitas on low, that way it will give it a chance for the meat to break down and cook nice and slow.
 Some natural brands have meat that is tougher.
-I recommend Butcher Box, their meat has ALWAYS been very tender!
+I recommend Butcher Box if you can’t find quality pork locally – their meat has ALWAYS been very tender!

-For this particular recipe you can get away with not having any liquid but the liquid helps the flavor.
-Once you shred the meat, you can stir into the juices.
+For this particular carnitas recipe, you can get away with not having any liquid, but the liquid helps the flavor and keeps the meat moist.
+Once you shred the meat, you can stir it into the juices.

 - Prep Time: 5 minutes